msoneal0/MRCI/docs/intern_commands/cast.md

 ### Summary ###

-broadcast text/data to all sessions listening to any matching sub-channels.
+broadcast data to all sessions listening to any matching sub-channels.

 ### IO ###